Run a plan

 portia = Portia(tools=example_tool_registry)

-# Run the generated plan
+# Run the plan

 plan_run = portia.run_plan(plan)